-Our Self-Assessment against Complaints Handling Code April 2024
+Our Self-Assessment against Complaints Handling Code April 2024 Updated August 2024

 Section 1: Definition of a complaint Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 1.2 A complaint must be defined as: 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.'
-Yes Section 1 states: A Complaint is an expression of dissatisfaction, however made, about the standard of service, actions, or lack of action by the organisation, our staff, or those acting on our behalf affecting an individual or group of individuals.
-The words 'landlord' and 'residents' replaced with 'organisation' and 'individuals' as Humankind delivers services other than housing.
+Yes Complaints and Feedback Policy 1.10 states: A Complaint is an expression of dissatisfaction, however made, about the standard of service, actions, or lack of action by the organisation, our staff, or those acting on our behalf affecting an individual or group of individuals.
+The words 'landlord' and 'residents' replaced with 'organisation' and 'individuals' as we deliver services other than housing.
 1.3 A resident does not have to use the word 'complaint' for it to be treated as such.
 Whenever a resident expresses dissatisfaction landlords must give them the choice to make complaint.
 A complaint that is submitted via a third party or representative must be handled in line with the landlord's complaints policy.
-Yes Section 1 states The person does not have to use the word complaint in order for it to be treated as such.
+Yes Complaints and Feedback Policy 1.10 states: The person does not have to use the word complaint in order for it to be treated as such.
 Complainant is the person making the complaint.
-This may be a service user, third-party making the complaint on behalf of a service user, a representative of another organisation or a member of the public.
-Section 4.3 states Complaints from third parties acting on behalf of complainants will be accepted with the consent of the complainant, or where the service user cannot complain unaided and cannot give consent because they lack capacity within the meaning of the Mental Capacity Act 2005.
+This may be a person who uses our services, third-party making the complaint on behalf of a person who uses our services, a representative of another organisation or a member of the public.
 1.4 Landlords must recognise the difference between a service request and a complaint.
 This must be set out in their complaints policy.
 A service request is a request from a resident to the landlord requiring action to be taken to put something right.
 Service requests are not complaints, but must be recorded, monitored and reviewed regularly.
 Yes Sections 3 and 4.1 explain the difference.
-It also confirms that all are recorded internally to allow monitoring for trends and issues that require further action.
-Humankind refers to 'service requests' as 'concerns' however service requests for housing complaints is referenced within the policy.
+It also confirms that all are recorded internally to allow monitoring and review of trends.

-Section 1 Section 1: Definition of a complaint Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 1.5 A complaint must be raised when the resident expresses dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.
+Section 1: Definition of a complaint Code provision Comply: Yes / No Evidence Commentary / explanation 1.5 A complaint must be raised when the resident expresses dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.
 Landlords must not stop their efforts to address the service request if the resident complains.
-Yes Section 3 states If the person is not satisfied with the action taken, we will discuss the complaints process with them.
+Yes Section 3 states If the person is not satisfied with the action taken or our approach to resolving their concern/service request, they will have the opportunity to make a complaint.
 1.6 An expression of dissatisfaction with services made through a survey is not defined as a complaint, though wherever possible, the person completing the survey should be made aware of how they can pursue a complaint if they wish to.
 Where landlords ask for wider feedback about their services, they also must provide details of how residents can complain.
-Yes Section 1.6 states Information about how to provide feedback and make complaints will be promoted to people who use our services, and other stakeholders via service user handbooks/welcome packs, posters/leaflets in reception areas, service newsletters, social media, surveys
+Yes Section 1.6 states Information about how to provide feedback and make complaints will be promoted to people who use our services, and other stakeholders via service user handbooks/welcome packs, posters/leaflets in reception areas, service newsletters, social media, surveys.